Humaira Begum: Queen of Afghanistan

-In 1959, she supported the call by the Prime minister Mohammed Daoud Khan for women to voluntary remove their veil by removing her own.

-This was a big event in the history of women in Afghanistan, and it was also an intentional part of the women's emancipation policy of the Daoud Government at that time.
+In 1959, she supported the call by prime minister Mohammed Daoud Khan for women to voluntary remove their veil by removing her own.
+This was a big event in the history of women in Afghanistan, and it was also an intentional part of the women's emancipation policy of the Daoud government at that time.
 The step was carefully prepared by introducing women workers at the Radio Kabul in 1957, sending women delegates to the Asian Women's Conference in Kairo, and employing forty girls to the government pottery factory in 1958.
 When this was met with no riots, the government decided it was time for the very controversial step of unveiling.
 In August 1959 therefore, on the second day of the festival of Jeshyn, Queen Humaira and Princess Bilqis appeared in the royal box at the military parade unveiled, alongside the Prime Minister's wife, Zamina Begum.

 This controversial step was met with indignation by the Islamic clergy, and a group of clerics sent a letter of protest to the Prime minister to protest and demand that the words of sharia be respected.
 The Prime minister answered by inviting them to the capital and present proof to him that the holy scripture indeed demanded the chadri.
-When the clerics could not find such a passage, the Prime Minister declared that the female members of the Royal Family would no longer wear veils, as the Islamic law did not demand it.
+When the clerics could not find such a passage, the Prime Minister declared that the female members of the royal family would no longer wear veils, as the Islamic law did not demand it.
 While the chadri was never banned, the example of the Queen and the Prime Minister's wife was followed by the wives and daughters of government officials as well as several urban women of the upper- and middle class, with Kubra Noorzai and Masuma Esmati-Wardak known as the first pioneers among the common citizens.